VeinsOfTheEarth/RivGraph/docs/source/install/index.rst

    pip install -e . --no-deps

-``environment.yml`` is the canonical source/development environment. ``environment-modern.yml`` is kept as a transition alias and should match it.
-Neither environment includes OpenCV; RivGraph now uses SciPy and scikit-image for the remaining image-processing kernels.
-The editable install uses ``--no-deps`` intentionally so that pip does not try to re-resolve compiled geospatial dependencies that are already pinned in the conda environment.
+Using ``--no-deps`` is intentional here so that pip does not try to re-resolve compiled geospatial dependencies that are already managed by conda.

 Verify a source install
 -----------------------